-As a dog gets older, their joints and movement starts to wear down.
+As a dog gets older, their joints and movements start to wear down.
 Water helps lubricate and cushion joints to allow our companions to still make those long walks.
 The spinal cord and other internal tissues are also cushioned by moisture and wastes are removed from the body through urination and bowel movements.

 Providing Adequate Water

-Your dog’s water should always be fresh, clean and easily accessible.
+Your dog’s water should always be fresh, clean, and easily accessible.
 Refill your dog’s water bowl daily and as often as possible so that you prevent dehydrating them.
-Dogs should drink one ounce of water per one pound of bodyweight each day.
+Dogs should drink one ounce of water per pound of body weight each day.
 More water may be necessary depending on environmental factors and the amount of exercise the dog performs.
 If a dog is on a canned food diet, less water is needed as canned food contains 70-80 percent moisture.